tomasccpt/eegaming/README.md

 # EEGaming

-EEGaming is an project where we aimed to build a Brain-Computer Interface (BCI) technology using motor imagery to interact with video games.
-We designed a system capable of recognizing four distinct motor imagery actions—each mapped to a corresponding directional input in the game, such as left, right, up, and down.
-This project not only utilized custom data collected with the OpenBCI platform but also used a public clinical dataset comprising more than 100 subjects to enhance the robustness and accuracy of our methods.
+EEGaming was a project that aimed to build a Brain-Computer Interface (BCI) technology using motor imagery to interact with video games.
+We designed a system capable of recognizing four distinct motor imagery actions - each mapped to a corresponding directional input in the game - in a slowed down real time simmulation This project not only utilized custom data collected with the OpenBCI platform but also used a public clinical dataset comprising more than 100 subjects to enhance the robustness and accuracy of our methods.
 We created a pipeline that builds a personalized model for each subject, and uses a linear classifier on SWDCSP filtered data.

 ## Repository Structure